 The goals of the Pierle Scholar are to:

 - Create spaces for conversation and discussion about what it means to respect life.

-- Plan events, programs, and initiatives that educate on and promote a deeper respect for life.
+- Plan events, programs, and initiatives, often supporting their paper topic, that educates on and promotes a deeper respect and compassion for life.

 - Self-educate on issues of respect life in the local community and beyond.